yktoo/yktoo.com/content/blog/posts/0277/index.en.md

 It's worth mentioning that the weather has been horrible the last couple of weeks.
 The night temperature was around zero degrees, whereas at daytime it hardly reached ten.
 Next to that, it was very windy and either raining or hailing every couple of hours.
 According to the weather record, it's been the coolest April 27<sup>th</sup> in the last thirty-eight years.
 I wasn't even sure there would be a proper celebration, but the time proved me wrong.

-Of course, it wasn't as crowded as {{< a "0153" "back in the day" "ru" >}} since no-one really appreciated the weather.
+Of course, it wasn't as crowded as [back in the day](ru;0153) since no-one really appreciated the weather.
 It wasn't very *orange* either, with the reason being that orange coats are much less common among the Dutch then orange T-shirts.
 That said, it's still been a great day, as it stayed dry and even sunny the most of it.

 They crammed a small amusement park into the main square of the city, {{< fl "Dam" >}}.
 The attractions were at least twice as high as the surrounding buildings: